Kristina01111000/Drws_site/README.md

 - Put logos of the podcasts next to the links on podcast page

-- send invoice on thursday afternoon

 for next week:

-- Add drwalsdorf.com to the bottom of the emails, switch from syrhol?
 - For the freebies section, he's going to give me access to the newest version of the book, take the first chapter, or the first 5ish pages, look and see what makes the most sense
 - Check to see if anyone has taken the 30 day challenge download

   1/23/25